gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 ### Bundle

 A bundle is-an artefact that includes some other software component.
 For example, a WAR that includes a JVM library in its WEB-INF/lib folder, or a native executable that is linked against a static library.

-Generally, this means that a bundle includes some of its dependencies, and that the environment into which the bundle is deployed in must provide the remaining dependencies.
+Generally, this means that a bundle includes some of its dependencies, and that the environment in which the bundle is later used in must provide the remaining dependencies.

 A bundle may subsequently be bundled into a larger bundle.